Minimum entry requirements

 CSU's general minimum entry requirements

-partial completion of TAFE Diploma level study (minimum 50 per cent).
+partial completion of AQF Diploma level study (minimum 50 per cent).

 Some courses may have additional entry requirements or supplementary application criteria.
 Check the online course information for details.